5 EMPLOYEES HEAD OUT ON THEIR OWN

 SP SERIES PUMPS LAUNCHED

 Cornell’s SP Series Slurry pump is the perfect solution for abrasive applications in the mining industry.
-The patented Cycloseal® technology adds to the already diverse range of mine dewatering pumps.
+The patented Cycloseal® technology adds to the diverse range of mine dewatering pumps.

 THE EDGE: END GUN BOOSTER PUMP RELEASED

 Cornell is expanding its line of irrigation solutions by introducing its new 2HP and 5HP end gun booster pumps, which feature the company’s legendary design and reliability.
 As an industry leader in irrigation pumps, Cornell aims to offer more options to its customers.
+Cornell is expanding its line of irrigation solutions by introducing its new 2HP and 5HP end gun booster pumps, which feature the company’s legendary design and reliability.
+As an industry leader in irrigation pumps, Cornell aims to offer more options to its customers.

 CORNELL HELPS OUT AFTER HURRICANE SANDY